Redundancy of the cosmological evolution equations and its relationship with the initial conditions: Introduction

 \section{Introduction}

-The basics of modern cosmology are taught at the masters level in various institutions.
-The standard paradigm of introductory cosmology is well addressed in Refs.~\cite{Kolb:1990vq, Mukhanov:2005sc, Dodelson:2003ft} whereas Refs.~\cite{Zee:2013dea, Hartle:2021pel, Weinberg:1972kfs} focusses more on general relativity (GR).
-These books give a general understanding based on which someone can build up his/her conceptions in cosmology.
-Readers who will like to know more about the various aspects of modern cosmology based on the Friedmann-Lemaitre-Robertson-Walker (FLRW) spacetime can consult the excellent pedagogical articles in Refs.~\cite{Nemiroff:2007xs, Sonego:2011rb, Faraoni:1999qu, ReFiorentin:2023bhk, Christiansen:2012fy}.
-While going through the basics of cosmology one first learns to tackle the dynamical equations in cosmology, commonly called the Friedmann equations.
-These Friedmann equations are nonlinear ordinary differential equations which originate from the Einstein equations in GR which are second order nonlinear partial differential equations in three spatial and one time dimensions.
+While going through the basics of cosmology one first learns to tackle the dynamical equations, commonly called the Friedmann equations in Friedmann-Lemaitre-Robertson-Walker (FLRW) spacetime \footnote{The standard paradigm of introductory cosmology is well addressed in Refs.~\cite{Kolb:1990vq, Mukhanov:2005sc, Dodelson:2003ft} whereas Refs.~\cite{Zee:2013dea, Hartle:2021pel, Weinberg:1972kfs} focusses more on general relativity.
+Some excellent pedagogical articles on introductory cosmology can also be found in Refs.~\cite{Nemiroff:2007xs, Sonego:2011rb, Faraoni:1999qu, ReFiorentin:2023bhk, Christiansen:2012fy}.}.
+These Friedmann equations are nonlinear ordinary differential equations which originate from the Einstein equations in general relativity (GR).
 While dealing with these equations one first observes that even in the simplest situation, where the universe only contains one barotropic fluid, there is a problem of redundancy.
 There are simply more number of cosmological evolution equations than required.
 The situation is more challenging as all the available differential equations are not of the same order.
 Naturally the question arises why such a problem appears at all and how are we going to obtain proper cosmological development from these equations in a consistent manner.
 In this article we will primarily be addressing this redundancy problem in cosmology.
 We will first show that this redundancy problem is intimately related to the initial value problem in cosmology.
 It turns out that any arbitrary initial condition will not produce proper cosmological dynamics, only initial conditions satisfying a particular constraint will produce proper dynamics.
 Then we show that the redundancy problem in cosmology has its own logic in GR.
-We will also briefly state how our analysis in GR can be generalized in a more modern variation of a theory of gravity, called $f(R)$ gravity.

-The article is intended for readers who have taken a basic course of introductory cosmology and knows how to solve the Friedmann equations in standard scenarios: As in matter domination or in radiation domination\footnote{We assume that the intended reader to be aware of at least some of the references cited in the last paragraph.}.
-What has been presented in this article has deeper connections to the theory of second order nonlinear partial differential equations, involving time development, in three dimensional space.